About us/Xanaano org(English)

 XANAANO CHILDREN’S ORPHANAGE

-Xanaana is a voluntary organization started in the year 2008 by Somali and Norwegian nationals.
+Xanaano is a voluntary organization started in the year 2008 by Somali and Norwegian nationals.
 It is an organization that caters for orphans who have either lost both or one of their parents.
 The organization is based in Galkaayo, a

 town in the middle of Somalia. and we have branches in Adado, Dhuusamareb, Baladweyn, Jawhar and Mugadishu.

 Most of the people here live below the poverty line and they cannot care for their own children let alone caring for others.
 A child who has lost his parents therefore has to endure a lot of hardship and misery and most of them end up on the streets eventually becoming very dangerous and merciless criminals.

 To make it worse today Somalia is one the dangerous places on earth and these children become lucrative property for militia groups and human traffickers.
 It is because of these reasons and many more that made us think that we were obliged to lend a helping hand to these orphans.
-The word “Xanaana”means to take care of.
+The word “Xanaano”means to take care of.

 As we all know the situation at large in Somalia needs a lot to be desired because it has been in war for the past two decades, displacing millions of people and killing hundreds of thousands.
 Many people have been forced to flee and live behind all their belongings and property and never to look back behind forever because of cruel memories or pessimistic of the general situation.

 Thousands flee to the neighboring countries where they face persecution and harassment from the locals and the government who accuse them of not having the right papers despite having the knowledge that they are refugees.
 Many are forced to pay as bribes the little remittance they get from the families in the Diaspora to the police accusing them of crime.